 There is a helpful table here that will give you an indication of the fee payable for your investment.

 The first step is to head to the new FIRB application portal and apply using the Australian Taxation Office’s foreign investment application form.

-Your application will need to include a cover letter identifying how your transaction will fit into current legislation, and confirm whether it meets the financial thresholds set out in the Foreign Acquisitions and Takeovers Act 1975 (Cth), which can be found here.
+Your application will need to include a cover letter identifying how your transaction will fit into current legislation, and confirm whether it meets the financial thresholds set out in the Foreign Acquisitions and Takeovers Act 1975 (Cth).